Henrique-Shiguemoto/rLogger/README.md

 # rLogger.h

-This is a simple header-only C/C++ logger for my projects.
+This is a simple C/C++ logger for my projects.

 ## Features

 - Minimal Standard output logging
 - Minimal File logging
+- Functional in C and C++

 ## Technologies Used